SeanKG/repo-builder/README.md

 ## What?

-Pulls and builds any git repo with a working docker file.
-Then pushes the dockerfile to a docker repo
+Pulls a git repo, then builds the Dockerfile and pushes to a docker repo

 #### Setup: